TadiT7/treble_experimentations_wiki/Xiaomi-Redmi-7A.md

 - [9] lineage-16.0-20190910-UNOFFICIAL-treble_a64_bvN by AndyYan

 Tested By:
-- @KhushrajRathod: VoLTE, Adopted Storage, Camera, Root & Magisk, Offline Charging
+- @KhushrajRathod: VoLTE, Adopted Storage, Camera, Root, Magisk, Offline Charging
 - Ralph Garcia: Other features

 Template created by @zguithues and @hackintosh5